So, who pays your debts when you’re gone? Your spouse? Your kids? What happens when someone dies, leaving debts and not enough money to pay them?

 Your business.
 Without planning, your business may be at risk.
 Does the business depend on a loan or credit line based on you?
 Without you, will the business be able to access needed bank credit?

 Your partners.
 If you’re in business with a partner, how will your share be bought out at your death?
-Maybe a lot of your wealth is in the business, but, without a plan, how will your family get the money?
+How will your family be able to access your wealth that is tied up in the business?

 The family farm.
 Do you have a child who farms and other children who don’t?
 What is your “debt” to each of the kids?
-Without a plan, the farmer son may be left without a way to make a living.
+Without a plan, the child who farms may be left without a way to make a living.

 College.
 How strong is your desire to help your kids (or grandkids) get an education?
 Does it rise to the moral obligation of a “debt”?
-When you’re gone, how does your plan make sure the funds are there when the kids are ready to go to college?
+When it comes time for them to start college, how can you ensure the funds are there for them, even if you’re gone?

 Uncle Sam.
-Many of us have IRA’s or annuities.
-Taxes were deferred during your life, but after you are gone, someone will owe those taxes.
+Many of us have IRAs or annuities.
+With these types of investments, taxes are deferred during your life, but after you are gone, someone will owe those taxes.
 Do you know how much tax your family might owe after your death?

-You must have a plan in place with enough funds at the right time to take care of them.
+While you may not leave behind unpaid credit card bills or overdue bank loans, you will most likely leave behind these other financial obligations.
+It is vital that you have a plan in place to see that your obligations are taken care of.
 Without a plan, your family will be left paying – in legal fees, time, stress, frustration, and strained relationships.

-A plan to address these issues is more than getting the right kind of legal document.
-Addressing these issues and others will require you to integrate your legal and financial plan.
+Planning for these scenarios requires more than just a legal document – it requires an integrated legal and financial plan.
 We help clients do this every day at Edwards Group.
 Let us help you, too.
 Call us at 217-726-9200 to schedule an Initial Meeting where you’ll discover where your family is at risk, and how to have true peace of mind when it comes to planning.